bugsbugsbux/jjj/README.md

 modifier not the returned entities) take two arguments.
 The `:` conjunction is commonly used to define new entities:

-#### Defining entities (functions, nouns) by Explicit Definition:
+#### Defining entities (functions, nouns) by Explicit-Definition:

-Explicit definitions use the `:` conjunction to create new entities.
-The right argument specifies the entity's value, which is the next lines, read in as a string, until a line contains `)` as its only printable character, when the right argument is `0`.
-Therefore, the value of a function is its body as a string, that can also be passed as string literal if it's only one line.
-The left argument specifies the type to create with a number: `0` for nouns, `1` for adverbs, `2` for conjunctions, `3` for monadic (optionally ambivalent) verbs, `4` for dyads.
+Explicit-definitions are created with the `:` conjunction that returns an entity of the type indicated by the integer to its left:

+- `0` for nouns,
+- `1` for adverbs,
+- `2` for conjunctions,
+- `3` for monadic (optionally ambivalent) verbs,
+- `4` for dyads.

+The entities value is specified as the right argument and is a string for functions.
+A value of `0` always means to read in the following lines as a string - until the next line containing `)` as its only printable character.

 ```J
 echo (0 : 300) + 1          NB. a noun, in particular: a number